Add Application and Professional Service Listings

-- (Newly listed partners) Wait three business days for the Company Overview you submitted during Microsoft Partner Network (MPN) enrollment to appear on the Pinpoint Dashboard.
+- (Newly listed partners) Wait three business days for the Company Overview you submitted during Microsoft Partner Network (MPN) enrolment to appear on the Pinpoint Dashboard.

 - Access the Dashboard.
 You will be prompted to complete a Pinpoint New User Signup form the first time you log in.

 - Allow up to 15 business days for new listings to appear on the Pinpoint live site.
-(Note: Publish times may vary for different countries.
-Learn more about profile publish times.)
+(Note: Publishing times may vary for different countries.
+Learn more about profile publishing times.)

-If you have previously updated your Pinpoint profile, follow steps 2 through 4.
+If you have previously updated your Pinpoint profile, follow steps 2 to 4.